joshuaebowling/node-web-scraper/book.md

 13 And they sent to him some of the Pharisees and some of the Herodians, to trap him in his talk.
 13 Luego enviaron a Jesús algunos de los fariseos y de los herodianos para tenderle una trampa con sus mismas palabras.
 14 And they came and said to him, “Teacher, we know that you are true and do not care about anyone's opinion.
 For you are not swayed by appearances,[c] but truly teach the way of God.
 Is it lawful to pay taxes to Caesar, or not?
 Should we pay them, or should we not?”
-14 Al llegar le dijeron:
+14 Al llegar le dijeron: ―Maestro, sabemos que eres un hombre íntegro.
+No te dejas influir por nadie porque no te fijas en las apariencias, sino que de verdad enseñas el camino de Dios. ¿Está permitido pagar impuestos al césar o no?
 15 But, knowing their hypocrisy, he said to them, “Why put me to the test?
 Bring me a denarius[d] and let me look at it.”
-15 ¿Debemos pagar o no?
+15 ¿Debemos pagar o no? ―¿Por qué me tienden trampas?
+Tráiganme una moneda romana[b] para verla.
 16 And they brought one.
 And he said to them, “Whose likeness and inscription is this?”
 They said to him, “Caesar's.”
-16 Le llevaron la moneda, y él les preguntó:
+16 Le llevaron la moneda, y él les preguntó: ―¿De quién son esta imagen y esta inscripción? ―Del césar —contestaron.
 17 Jesus said to them, “Render to Caesar the things that are Caesar's, and to God the things that are God's.”
 And they marveled at him.
 17 ―Denle, pues, al césar lo que es del césar, y a Dios lo que es de Dios.
 18 And Sadducees came to him, who say that there is no resurrection.
 And they asked him a question, saying,